Derpumu/Pacifist/README.md

 This mod is for those who want to enjoy a game without biters and a tech tree without useless military research options.
 It also strives to remove references to killing and weapons as much as possible, so you might consider it for a kid-friendly playthrough.

+## Factorio 2.0 and Space Age
+- Factorio 2.0: I am working on making the mod compatible to Factorio 2.0.
+While I am at it, I am reworking some things that I have not been happy with.
+Stay tuned, it might take a bit.
+- Factorio Space Age DLC: I currently do not see how to make Pacifist compatible with Space Age, as some form of weaponry will be needed to whittle down asteroids.
+Please let me know your ideas in the discussions, but for now I do not plan to make Space Age compatible.
+Below information pertains to the current version of Pacifist for Factorio 1.1

 ## Remove all the things!
 Pacifist removes all weapons, ammo, turrets, and defense equipment as well as their technologies, even military science packs are gone.